eclipse-che/che-docs/src/main/_docs/workspace-administration/ws-automation.md

 }]
 ```
 You can instruct the Factory to invoke a series of IDE actions based upon events in the lifecycle of the workspace.
+`onAppLoaded`
-* `onAppLoaded` - triggered when the IDE is loaded
+: Triggered when the IDE is loaded

+`onProjectsLoaded`
-* `onProjectsLoaded` - triggered when the workspace and all projects have been activated
+: Triggered when the workspace and all projects have been activated

+`onAppClosed`
-* `onAppClosed` - triggered when the IDE is closed
+: Triggered when the IDE is closed

 This is an example that associates a variety of actions with all of the events.